gbif/ipt/TomcatInstallationWindows8.wiki.md

 2) The latest security upgrades.

 3) JAVA 8 Framework installed.
 This tutorial is written based on version jre1.8.0_60 (Java Version 8 Update 60).
 Please refer to http://java.com/en/download/ to install JRE.
 This page usually will detect your operating system and gives hints to the correct version to download.
-Assuming Java is installed in c:\\Program Files\Java\jre8.
+Assuming Java is installed in C:\\Program Files (x86)\Java\jre8.
+(Note from tester on Windows 8.1, I tried to install Java in the C:\\Program Files directory and it would not work.
+I had to put it in the (x86) folder).

 4) Logged in as an administrator.